It's Time to Grab a Spoon—8 Low-Carb Soup Recipes Perfect for Chilly Weather

 From a metabolism-boosting, veggie-packed broth to a spicy curry that cooks up in a crockpot, these recipes aren't just tasty, but they're easy enough to make on weeknights too.
 We think it's safe to say you'll be swapping your usual carb-based comfort foods with these soups on the regular.
 We'll even go so far as to predict you won't miss pasta, bread, or rice one bit.
 Scroll on for eight crazy-delicious, low-carb soup recipes to make on repeat this season.

 The Recipe: Green Detox Vegetable Soup

 Make It Low-Carb: You can substitute carrots, which are considered a higher-carb vegetable on the low-carb veggie spectrum, with turnips.
-Though a great source of protein, you can also omit lentils if you're cutting back on carbs.
+And though lentils are a great source of protein, you can omit those as well if you're cutting back on carbs.

 The Pro Tip: This soup isn't just a low-carb meal.
 "This Mean Green Detox Vegetable Soup is packed with all kinds of winter vegetable[s], green lentils for protein, and spices like garlic, ginger, and cayenne that will help fight off winter colds plus rev your metabolism," says Tieghan of Half Baked Harvest.

 Broccoli Cauliflower Brussels Sprouts Soup